|Course Title||Business Administration Level 3 Apprenticeship|

 You may progress onto a Higher Apprenticeship in Business and Professional Administration.

-Functional Skills are a vital part of your apprenticeship.
+Functional Skills are a vital part of the apprenticeship.
 They provide the essential knowledge, skills and understanding needed to operate confidently, effectively and independently.
-Functional skills are available at Level 1 and Level 2 and the level you will work towards will depend on the previous qualifications you have achieved, the results of an assessment prior to your apprenticeship and the requirements of the apprenticeship you are completing.
-If you have not already achieved Level 2 English and maths you must study for and take the tests for Level 2 English and maths and chieve Level 1 English and maths for Level 2 Apprenticeship.
+The learner will be required to have Functional Skills at Level 2, or will work towards achieving them.
+This will depend on the previous qualifications achieved, the results of an assessment prior to the apprenticeship.

 A Bury College Business student was invited to one of the UKs top television broadcaster where he enjoyed a week long work experience placement.